TimMouskhelichvili/personal/public/static/markdown/blog/javascript-capitalize-first-letter/en.md

 Also, you can capitalize the first letter of each word by following these steps:

 1. Make all the text lowercase.
-2. Split all the words inside the array.
+2. Split all the words inside an array.
 3. Iterate through each word inside the array using the `map()` function and uppercase the first letter.
 4. Transform the array into a string using the `join()` function.